eist-radio/eist/content/get-involved.md

 We are now looking to build our first radio schedule for Spring/Imbolc that will run from February through to the end of April 2025.

 Please submit your idea for a show with the form below.
-If chosen, your show will be streamed and credited on Éist radio.
+Shows will be streamed and credited on Éist radio.
 Shows can be 1 or 2 hours long and are scheduled on a weekly or monthly basis.

 We are currently building out the Éist studio where we hope to do the majority of our live broadcasting.
 We can also help you to submit pre-record shows or live broadcasts from your home as required, should you prefer.